smitpi/PSSysTray/docs/docs/Start-PSSysTray.md

 # Start-PSSysTray

 ## SYNOPSIS
-This function reads csv config file and creates the gui in your system tray.
+This function reads csv config file and creates the GUI in your system tray.

 ## SYNTAX

 ```
-Start-PSSysTray [-PSSysTrayConfigFile] <FileInfo> [<CommonParameters>]
+Start-PSSysTray [[-PSSysTrayConfigFile] <FileInfo>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This function reads csv config file and creates the gui in your system tray.
+This function reads csv config file and creates the GUI in your system tray.

 ## EXAMPLES